wind1s/Tank-CTF-Game/README.md

 Add knockback to tanks.

 ## Files
+cmdparser.py
+    Reads flags when starting game

 ctf.py
-    Starts the game by running main_loop with flag arguments
+    Starts the game with flag arguments

+ctfgame.py
+    Class for entire game which creates holds all variables and game objects

 gameloop.py
     The main loop of the game, runs functions every frames such as